grunwaldlab/demulticoder/README.md

 following files:
 - PE short read amplicon data.
 The files must end in either
-\*\_R1.fastq.gz\* , or \*\_R2.fastq.gz\* and each sample must have both R1 and R2 files.
+\*\_R1.fastq.gz\* , or \*\_R2.fastq.gz\* and each sample must have both sets of reads.

 - [**metadata.csv**](https://github.com/grunwaldlab/demulticoder/blob/main/inst/extdata/metadata.csv)
-  file (there will be a unique row for each sample, and samples will be entered twice if they contain pooled amplicions, as in the example template)
+  file (there will be a unique row for each sample, and samples will be entered twice if they contain pooled amplicons, as in the example template)

 - [**primerinfo_params.csv**](https://github.com/grunwaldlab/demulticoder/blob/main/inst/extdata/primerinfo_params.csv)
-  file (there will be a new row for each unique barcode and associated primer sequences, and there are also optional Cutadapt, DADA2 or filtering parameters that can be added or adjusted)
+  file (there is a new row for each unique barcode and associated primer sequences, and there are also optional Cutadapt, DADA2 or filtering parameters that can be added or adjusted)

 **2. Prepare reads**